-What a revelation it was, then, to see his silent picture A Cottage on Dartmoor, a thriller that for cinematic cleverness out-does most everything Alfred Hitchcock was doing at the time.
+What a revelation it is, then, to see Asquith’s silent picture A Cottage on Dartmoor, a thriller that for cinematic cleverness out-does most everything Alfred Hitchcock was doing at the time.
 Remember Hitchcock’s The Ring, a carnival story told almost completely in visual gags worthy of cartoon panels?
 Dartmoor is even more concentrated, dispensing visual jokes like candy.
 That was Asquith’s fourth and last silent picture, and now two more are available on Blu-ray.
 1928’s Shooting Stars is a show-biz story co-directed by Asquith, but the same year’s Underground has to rank as a major cinematic debut.
 As accomplished as the ‘city life’ classics The Crowd (King Vidor) and Lonesome (Paul Fejos), Underground shows silent filmmaking at its best.

-A romance that becomes a thriller, its set almost entirely in public spaces, especially the underground ‘tube’ subways that were the prime form of working-class transportation in the 1920s.
+A romance that becomes a thriller, it is set almost entirely in public spaces, especially the underground ‘tube’ subways that were the prime form of working-class transportation in the 1920s.
 Even though some of what we see are studio sets, the filmic record of 1920s London seen here is priceless.
 The first modern underground system opened in the 1880s; we’re told that those long escalators were an American import, around 1910.
 Modern films seem insistent on distorting everything about the past.
 The recent Gary Oldman film The Darkest Hour sports a phenomenally insulting scene in which Winston Churchill takes a ride on the underground to gauge the mindset of his Brit subjects as to the war.
 Bad writing aside, the idea that Churchill had been on the underground in thirty years, or even knew how it worked, dishonestly erases the sharply defined class distinctions.

 Much like The Crowd or Lonesome, Asquith’s Underground is set firmly in working-class life.
-The dapper hero Bill (Brian Aherne) has what we’d call menial job as a porter in the Underground, assisting the public, watching for safety and polishing the turnstyles.
+The dapper hero Bill (Brian Aherne) has what we’d call a menial job as a porter in the Underground, assisting the public, watching for safety and polishing the turnstyles.
 Lovely Nell (Elissa Landi) is a salesgirl in a large department store, working a counter apparently dedicated to fancy silk scarves.
-Commuting on public transport means that she has to put up with various men trying to get her attention, sit next to her, etc. She handles this well, but can’t help returning the glance of Bert (Cyril McLaglen), a cheerful but slightly rougher working-man who tries to play peek-a-boo with her on a bus.
+Commuting on public transport means that she must put up with various men trying to get her attention, to sit next to her, etc. She handles this well but can’t help returning the glance of Bert (Cyril McLaglen), a cheerful but slightly rougher working-man who tries to play peek-a-boo with her on a bus.
 Bill and Bert end up in an uneven competition for Nell, even though she favors the more naturally self-assured Bill.

-As with the best of silent directors, Asquith builds his drama out of the actors’ behavior, and most importantly, their eyes.
+As with the best of silent directors, Asquith builds his drama out of the actors’ behaviors, and most importantly, their eyes.
 Bill is bright and optimistic, Nell sweet and demure, and Bert too cocksure of himself.
 The second burst of cinematic action happens in a pub, when Bill fights Bert over a slight to Nell’s virtue.
-A flurry of cuts of swinging fists has quite an impact – certainly more than in an Abel Gance picture, where blasts of ‘Quisinart’ flutter cuts intrude at too-regular intervals.
+A flurry of cuts of swinging fists has quite an impact — certainly more than in an Abel Gance picture, where blasts of ‘Quisinart’ flutter cuts intrude at too-regular intervals.
 One shock cut of the knockout punch later reappears as superimposed ‘memory blips,’ cluing us into the fact that Bert has fixated on the humiliation, a motivation for his revenge.

 Nell is clearly attracted to both men.
 Even if she favors Bill, Bert gets enough encouragement to press forward.
 Bert’s bad-boy style has him do things like accost Nell as she works, which creates attention with the department-store floorwalker.

 Adoring Bert from the rooming-house room next door is Kate, a lowly seamstress (Norah Baring).
 She throws herself at him at every turn, and he strings her along while obviously reserving his thoughts for Nell.
-The Second-act complication sees Bert callously using Kate to compromise Bill with an accusation of sexual assault.
+A second-act complication sees Bert callously using Kate to compromise Bill with an accusation of sexual assault.
 Although Bill is put on leave and humbled, Bert only puts a tragedy into motion: Kate discovers what he’s done to her.

 Elsewhere we’re impressed by Asquith’s fluid camera, which stays in close on character scenes.
 He never simply records action.
 The camera always takes an expressive point of view, often with designed angles that feature bold diagonals, as in a German movie of the day.
 A lapel flower figures in a beautiful piece of ‘dramatic objectification,’ where inanimate objects come to represent the tensions between characters.
 Alfred Hitchcock must have thought of Asquith as a talented colleague, or perhaps a dangerous competitor.

 It just so happens that Underground’s four leading players retain connections that modern film fans might appreciate.
 The interesting Norah Baring would star two years later in Alfred Hitchcock’s Murder!
 She starred twice more for Asquith, in both A Cottage on Dartmoor and his other silent The Runaway Princess.
 Cyril McLaglen was Victor McLaglen’s younger brother (by 13 years), better looking but not quite as expressive.
 He shows up in small parts in a number of John Ford films, but one has to be a Ford stock company-watcher to spot him.
-He starred in a silent version of The Lost Patrol, which John Ford remade with his brother in the same part.
+He starred in a silent version of The Lost Patrol, which John Ford remade with Cyril’s brother in the same part.

 Brian Aherne is the most familiar of the four, having a long Hollywood career as handsome but not that memorable consorts for Joan Crawford, etc. He’s excellent opposite Bette Davis as Maximillian of Mexico in Juarez.
-The most impressive player is Elissa Landi, who most of us know from Cecil B. DeMille’s The Sign of the Cross, as the innocent Christian maiden threatened by Roman vice and corruption, including both a lesbian seducer and lions that want to eat her.
+The most impressive player is Elissa Landi, who most of us know from Cecil B. DeMille’s The Sign of the Cross, as the innocent Christian maiden threatened by Roman vice and corruption, including both a lesbian seducer and hungry lions.
 The role requires Landi to play pious and pained at all times.
 Just four years before in Underground she’s delightfully natural and easy to identify with — no stylized manners or dated theatrical gestures.
 Her deportment reminds me a little bit of Liv Tyler, the way she holds her lips in a tentative possible-pout. (see top, large image above).

 The restoration was impressive enough to merit the composing and recording of a full orchestral score by Neil Brand.
 It’s quite grand, as they say.
 An alternate score is provided by Chris Watson.
-Or should I say alternative score, as it’s made up almost entirely of sounds: train station bells, atmospheres, almost abstract audio.
+Or should I say alternative score, as it’s made up almost entirely of sounds: train station bells, atmospheres, semi-abstract audio.
 A distant bagpipe mixes with traffic noise for one scene

 A ten-minute featurette sees BFI folk discussing the film and the lengths taken to restore it.